Minnesota Secure Choice: What Minneapolis and St. Paul Employers Must Know for 2026 – RetirementMandate.com

 Get My Free Compliance Audit →

 Minnesota’s Secure Choice mandate is real, the deadlines are approaching fast, and the penalties for ignoring it add up quickly.
-But the opportunity is just as real: SECURE 2.0 credits mean many Minnesota employers can launch a better retirement plan at little to no net cost.
+But the opportunity is just as real: SECURE 2.0 credits mean many Minnesota employers can launch a better retirement plan at a substantially reduced net cost.
 Whether you’re in Minneapolis, Duluth, or Plymouth — act now.
 Get the full details on our Minnesota page.

 About the Author